mjordan/islandora_onthisday/README.md

 ## Planned Development

-The module is still in relatively early development and testing.
-Here are some features that are planned:
+Some features that are planned include:

-* Provide a way for admins to exclude specific collections, content models, and namespaces from the list of daily objects.
+* A way for admins to exclude specific collections, content models, and namespaces from the list of daily objects.
-* Add some config options for the RSS feed.
+* Some config options for the RSS feed, e.g. language, copyright, managing editor values.

 ## License